leviraphael/my-services-ms/README.md

 http://<ingress_external_ip>/service2/
 ```

-Using kubectl we can also manage the auto-scaling per need
+Using kubectl we can also manage the auto-scaling per need (also it can be defined in your yaml files after adjusting it)